calvinnguntribe/clvnngmmistakes/_posts/simracing/2021-02-02-Easy Sim Racing Button Box.md

 ![ButtonBoxMounted](../assets/images/simracing/20210201_200602.jpg)

 Required Hardware:
-- 12 - Buttons
+- 12 - Buttons (WayinTop 20pcs Momentary Push Button)
-- 6 - Momentary toggle switches
+- 6 - Momentary toggle switches (mxuteuk 6pcs MTS-123 3 Terminal 3 Position SPDT momentary)
-- 2 - Zero Delay Encoders with USB
+- 2 - Zero Delay Encoders with USB (Reyann Zero Delay Arcade USB Encoder)
-- 4 - M3*20 Hex socket head to assemble enclosure
+- 4 - M3*20mm Hex socket head to assemble the enclosure
-- 4 - M3*20 Hex socket head to mount the 2 control boards
+- 4 - M3*8mm Hex socket head to mount the 2 control.
+The alternative is to all 8 holes but that would be a bit overkill.

 The part that took the longest was soldering the momentary toggle switches, the rest of the assembly took 20min.
 Im very happy how everything turned out.
 The enclosure was printed on a Prusa3D with Galaxy Black PLA.
 Gives it a really nice composite look.